HONEY BEE's have decline by 1/3 just in the last 5 years in the UK!!

 I say "two weeks to two years", on average, sometimes quicker sometimes longer.
 But more often than not , bees will move in, in the first year.

-Tell the world, there is a new hive in town, and it is more genteel.
+Tell the world, there is a better hive in town, and it is more genteel.

 Your friends and family will be amazed!!